 GCE A Levels

-Entry requirements are based on overall grades from the standard scores from results in Korean Language, Mathematics and Foreign Language (English).
+Entry requirements are based on overall grades from the standard scores from results in Korean Language, Mathematics and Foreign Language (English) only.
 Results in other components are not considered for entry.
-Must be provided in conjunction with evidence of successful completion of senior secondary studies.

 Singapore A Levels

 Entry requirements are based on a maximum of the best three H1 subjects, the best three H2 subjects and one H3 subject.
 Scores indicated in the table are derived from the following values: H1 – A=2.5, B=2, C=1.5, D=1, E=0.5; H2 – A=5, B=4, C=3, D=2, E=1; H3 – Distinction = 2.5, Merit = 1.5, Pass = 1.
 An additional H2 or H3 subject may also be taken into account for some applications

 International Baccalaureate (IB)

 Results based on scores required for entry into UNSW and are only applicable if the Diploma has been completed.
 Students currently attempting the IB can apply directly to UNSW or through the Universities Admissions Centre (UAC).
 For more details, visit www.uac.edu.au

 Entry requirements can vary depending upon the number of AL subjects chosen.
 Table based on four Advanced Level subjects where A=7, A-=6, B+=5, B=4, B-=3, C+=2, C=1.

 Ontario Secondary School Diploma based on overall average score including best six university preparation courses or university/college preparation courses, including English (ENG4U).

 Awarded by CBSE, overall grade in best four externally examined subjects where A1=5, A2=4.5, B1=3.5, B2=3, C1=2, C2=1.5, D1=1, D2=0.5.